Vomiting in Dogs

 When a dog vomits, it’s not an automatic cause for concern if no other symptoms present themselves and the vomiting occurs only once.
-Dogs are notorious for scarfing down their food too quickly, or eating things they shouldn’t: maybe he snacked on a little too much grass, or managed to gobble down a mystery item on a walk.
+Dogs are notorious for scarfing down their food too quickly, or eating things they shouldn’t: maybe they snacked on a little too much grass, or managed to gobble down a mystery item on a walk.
 Occasionally, dogs will vomit for no apparent reason, then continue going about their day as if nothing happened.

 Here are some common and less-worrisome reasons your dog might be vomiting: